techiescamp/devops-roadmap/README.md

 In DevOps engineer interviews, Linux questions are often asked because Linux is the most popular operating system in the public cloud.
 To increase your chances of success, it's important to have a good understanding and practical experience with Linux .
 The commonly used Linux distributions by organizations are RHEL, Ubuntu, Cloud Specific Linux Distributions (eg: Amazon Linux).
 Having knowledge of these distributions shows your expertise in Linux and your ability to work effectively in the DevOps field.

 **➡️ Tasks:** [Mastering Linux for DevOps](https://github.com/techiescamp/devops-roadmap/blob/main/tasks/02-linux-tasks.md)

+## Learn about IT Infrastructure Components

+To excel in a DevOps environment, it is essential to grasp the fundamental components of an organization's infrastructure, whether it resides in a cloud or an on-premise data center.
+Acquiring this knowledge enables effective collaboration and communication, especially when engaging with network and security teams.

+Having a solid understanding of infrastructure empowers you to ask relevant questions, comprehend their responses, and enhance collaboration.
+Instead of simply stating, "It's not working, can you fix it?" you can contribute more effectively by saying, "I've conducted initial troubleshooting and identified some findings.
+Could you investigate further and help us determine the root cause of the issue?"